Rocketcandy/ConvertUsingHandBreakCLI/README.md

 1. Must have HandBreak(64-bit) installed.
 You can get it here: <https://handbrake.fr/downloads.php>
 2. Must have powershell setup to allow this script.
 See [Powershell Setup](https://github.com/Rocketcandy/ConvertUsingHandBreakCLI#powershell-setup)
 3. Edit the script and change the first section of the script to match your needs
+4. Powershell is a requirement to run the script.
+I have only tested it on Windows, but if you can get it to work on MacOS or Linux more power to you!

 # Running the script
 1. After you have modified the variables and changed the execution policy right click on the script